philipturner/molecular-renderer/Sources/HardwareCatalog/Other/Serialization/README.md

 The code was archived because the APIs grew very unwieldy.
 The code was outdated, often project-specific, and needs to be redone in a fresh way.
 There is a new MRSimulation text codec.
 In addition, a version 2 of the binary codec can be created.
 It would be cross-platform from the start, using vectorized CPU code instead of GPU code.
 This design approach will make it easier to port to non-Apple platforms.
 It was also questionable whether GPU was needed in the first place, other than Metal being easier than vectorized Swift code at the time.

 The following dependency will still be important in future efforts.
 It is clear that GIF images are the only viable way to export time-series data from the app.
-Screen recording software was attempted many times and all solution were broken.
-There is no known API that writes directly to MP4 files from Swift; it would be insightful to discover such an API.
+Screen recording software was attempted many times and all solutions were broken.
+There is no known API that writes directly to MP4 videos from Swift; it would be insightful to discover such an API.

 https://github.com/philipturner/swift-gif